 AHS 2301: ORIENTATION TO RESEARCH AND CLINICAL RESEARCH

-This course introduces Health Profession Pathways pre-health undergraduates to research and clinical research.
-Research is a very broad field; as such, it is critical for students to explore and develop a baseline of their research interests before entering a research lab.
+This course introduces pre-health undergraduates to research and clinical research.
+Research is a very broad field, so it is critical for students to explore and develop a baseline of their research interests before entering a research lab.
 The research exploration and application process can be daunting, therefore this course will focus on the overarching aspects of research in order to support students on their journey to becoming future researchers.
 This course will also focus on the differences between bench research and clinical research.

 AHS 3401: WRITING A PERSONAL STATEMENT

 Many students find that writing the personal statement is the most challenging part of applying to a health professional degree program.
-AHS 3401 will keep you on track to write a compelling and unique personal statement.
+AHS 3401 is a one-credit course that will keep you on track to write a compelling and unique personal statement.
 In this highly interactive course, you will:

 To be eligible for AHS 3401: